5 Best Things to Do in Leiria

 If you can only do one thing in Leiria, make sure to visit the Leiria Castle.
 Built by D. Afonso Henriques, the Castelo de Leiria is a medieval castle from the 12th century.
 It was originally built by the King to defend against the Moors as a military fortress.

 Along the years, as Leiria became more important, the castle was improved and changed to a royal palace.
-The castle has four floors, a loggia that has eight aches and offers panoramic views of the city, as well as a Royal Hall with a total of 130 square meters that was used for receptions by royals.
+The castle has four floors, a loggia that has eight arches and offers panoramic views of the city, as well as a Royal Hall with a total of 130 square meters that was used for receptions by royals.

 The castle reflects many periods of unique architecture, such as 12th-century Romanesque, 14th-century Gothic Dionysus, early 15th-century Gothic Johannine, as well as restoration trends of the late 19th and early 20th century.